openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

 before making them available through your course.
 For more information, see :ref:`Accessibility Best Practices for Course Content Development`.

-..
-Alison Make this link V available when you add new LTI section to open source - Alison 14 Sept 15

-..
-You can also integrate content from an edX course into a remote learning management system such as Canvas or Blackboard.
-For more information about how to use Studio as an LTI tool provider, see :ref:`TBD`.
+You can also integrate content from a course into a remote learning management system such as Canvas or Blackboard.

+.. only:: Partners

+  For more information about how to use Studio as an LTI tool provider, see :ref:`Using edX as an LTI Tool Provider`.

+.. only:: Open_edX

+  For more information about how to use Studio as an LTI tool provider, see :ref:`Using Open edX as an LTI Tool Provider`.

+.. note the slightly different destination links ^.
+Alison 23 Nov 2015

 .. _LTI Information: